staticaron/kusogaki-bot/docs/CONTRIBUTING_DEV.md

 ### Bot Setup

 > [!IMPORTANT]
-> There are three commands used by the bot which require database access:  **the awaiz food tracker**, **scheduled threads**, and **reminders**.
+> There are three commands used by the bot which require database access:  **the awaiz food tracker**, **gta quiz**, and **reminders**.
 If there is an issue with one of these commands, or if you'd like a change, you will need to submit a bug/feature request issue or make a support ticket/suggestion on the discord server.

 #### Creating a Discord Application